Consultation on options for cohort entry

-The Minister of Education has announced his intention to change the law so that children can still start school in groups, but only after they have turned five.
+The Minister of Education has announced their intention to change the law so that children can still start school in groups, but only after they have turned 5.
 This is in line with the recommendation of the 2015 Advisory Group on Early Learning.

-Prior to this change being progressed, we are consulting with the public on two options for cohort entry for children over five.
+Prior to this change being progressed, we are consulting with the public on 2 options for cohort entry for children over 5.
 Children could start in groups once a term, or twice a term.

 The consultation also seeks views on whether schools should be able to adopt either of these options, in consultation with their communities, instead of only having one option in legislation.

 Submissions on the consulation document closed 19 March 2018.